uwacyber/cits1003/cits1003-labs/lab-9-iot-ci-and-cps.md

 ![Screen handled by boardDataWW.php](../.gitbook/assets/screen-shot-2021-07-09-at-2.26.16-pm.png)

-When the user enters a MAC address and clicks the Submit button, the value entered into the form is passed to a PHP script on the router.
+If we enter a MAC address and click the `Submit` button, the value entered into the form is passed to a PHP script on the router.
 This script performs a small number of checks and then passes the input directly to a command line utility called `wr_mfg_data`.

-For example, if the user enters the MAC address `f8ffc201fae5` and selects region code `1`, the intended command executed on the system is:
+For example, if we enter the MAC address `f8ffc201fae5` and select region code `1`, the intended command executed on the system is:

 ```bash
 wr_mfg_data -m f8ffc201fae5 -c 1
 ```

-Looking at the PHP code, the validation of the MAC address is very weak.
+Looking at the PHP code above, the validation of the MAC address is very weak.
 The script checks that the value is not empty and that it contains a sequence of 12 hexadecimal characters.
 However, it does not ensure that the input contains only those 12 characters.
 Any extra characters added after a valid MAC address are not removed or blocked.

 This means that as long as the input includes a valid 12-character MAC address somewhere, the check will pass, even if additional text is appended.
 Because the input is placed directly into a shell command, we can take advantage of this by adding a semicolon `;`.
-In a shell, the semicolon is used to separate commands, so anything after it is executed as a new command.
+As we know, in a shell, the semicolon is used to separate commands, so anything after it is executed as a new command.

-For example, if the user enters the following value into the MAC address field:
+For example, if we enter the following value into the MAC address field:

 ```bash
 f8ffc201fae5; cp /etc/shadow test.html;
 ```

-The application inserts this value directly into the command string.
-The actual command executed by the system becomes:
+The actual command executed becomes:

 ```bash
 wr_mfg_data -m f8ffc201fae5; cp /etc/shadow test.html; -c 1